-Here's a question that comes up a lot about using dado blades on table saws: Can I use an 8-inch dado blade on my 10-inch table saw?
-The answer, in most cases, is yes.
-As long as the diameter of the arbor hole on the stacked dado blade set matches the arbor diameter of your table saw or radial-arm saw—and the arbor is long enough for a dado blade—you can use an 8-inch dado blade.
-In fact, since most dado blades are 8 inches, this is the standard option for 10-inch table saws.
+As long as the diameter of the arbor hole on the stacked dado blade set matches the arbor diameter of your table saw or radial-arm saw—and the arbor is long enough for a dado blade—you can use an 8-inch dado blade on a 10-inch table saw.

 8-Inch vs. 10-Inch

-There are actually a couple of reasons why you don't need a 10-inch dado blade set.
+There are a couple of reasons why you don't need a 10-inch dado blade set.
 Since dadoes rarely need to be cut deeper than about 1 1/2 inches, an 8-inch dado blade set will be large enough to cut most dadoes and rabbets.

-Additionally, by making the dado blade set only 8-inches in diameter, there is less weight to the blade set, which lightens the amount of effort that the saw must put forth to cut a wide, deep dado.
-Of course, it stands to reason that the smaller-diameter blade set likely costs a little less than a 10-inch set (since there's less steel needed to build the blades and chippers).
+By making the dado blade set only 8-inches in diameter, there is less weight to the blade set, which lightens the amount of effort that the saw must put forth to cut a wide, deep dado.
+It stands to reason that the smaller-diameter blade set likely costs a little less than a 10-inch set (since there's less steel needed to build the blades and chippers).

 Check the Arbor Size